kovalur/user-credentials-validator/README.md

 Additional notes about deploying API.
 ### Publishing Azure API
 * Start Publishing process of UserCredentialsValidator.AzureAPI project using Visual Studio (update Azure API address to any other you like).
-* Go to https://portal.azure.com/ and Azure Storage Account connection string.
+* Go to https://portal.azure.com/ and get Azure Storage Account connection string.
 * Update AzureWebJobsStorage and AzureWebJobsDashboard strings in local.settings.dev.json file of UserCredentialsValidator.AzureAPI project (replace "UseDevelopmentStorage=true"), rename local.settings.dev.json to local.settings.json.
 * Complete Publishing.
 * Go to https://portal.azure.com/ and get your own ValidateUserCredentials function key.